F5 Container Ingress Services - Kubernetes¶

-The BIG-IP Controller enables ingress into the cluster via F5 Resources and Kubernetes Ingress resources.
-For all ingress traffic, the BIG-IP Controller creates a front-end virtual server that passes incoming requests to the appropriate endpoint(s) within the Cluster.
+The BIG-IP Controller enables ingress into the cluster using either F5 Resources, or F5 AS3 Extension declarations.
+For all ingress traffic, the BIG-IP Controller creates a front-end virtual server that routes incoming requests to the appropriate endpoints within the Cluster.

-When using F5 Resources or Kubernetes Ingresses, the definitions you provide tell the BIG-IP Controller:
+When using F5 Resources or AS3 Extensions, the definitions you provide tell the BIG-IP Controller:

-- what objects to create on the BIG-IP device(s) for the specified resource(s); and
+- What objects to create on the BIG-IP device(s) for the specified resource(s).

 - The BIG-IP Controller cannot manage objects in the